 I was internally thrilled when I knew this was going to workout.
 But it was not so easy.
 Alex loved Dani for a girl.
 I had to really convince him Dylan would work for a girl.

 I was dead set, Dylan was the winner in my heart.
 Dani was cute but no Dylan.

 Alex soon realized there was no winning this battle.
 He came around, Dylan Elizabeth was born June, 2014.

-When the news broke of Luke Perry’s stroke last week, I have not stopped thinking him.
-I keep googling his name, hoping for a positive update.
+When the news broke of Luke Perry’s stroke, I had stopped thinking him.

-Just 4-5 days after his massive stroke he was gone.
+Just 4 -5 days after his massive stroke it was reported he died.